ion2014/OPTActionLogs/lawsuit_faq_en.md

 ## 4. How to determine whether you are included in the Reserved plaintiff?
 First fill in [gform](https://forms.gle/4mSvmdacZNomUQUV7), and there will be a google sheet statistics release later.

+## 5. If students have been waiting for the receipt for more than 2 months but only to get a rejection notice after their grace period, will they be eligible to still stay in the US for the final ruling of this class action lawsuit?
+Answer from lawyer:<br/>
+You asked whether students who are rejected after their grace period will be able to stay in the U.S. until a final ruling on the lawsuit.
+We will ask the Court to allow these students to resubmit their applications after correcting them, even if their grace period has expired.
+So the answer is that we don’t know yet, but we hope that the Court will grant this type of relief.